My Chemical Romance Reunion Tour

-The Reunion Tour is a concert tour by American rock band My Chemical Romance.
+The Reunion Tour was a concert tour by American rock band My Chemical Romance.
 After a single reunion show in Los Angeles on December 20, 2019, a worldwide tour set to commence in 2020 was postponed several times due to the COVID-19 pandemic.
-It commenced in May 2022, with legs in Europe, North America, Oceania, and Latin America.
+It commenced in May 2022, with legs in Europe, North America, Oceania, and Latin America, before concluding in March 2023.

 History

 On October 31, 2019, after a six-year hiatus, the band announced a reunion scheduled to be held as a one-off event in Los Angeles on December 20, 2019.
 After tickets for the show sold out within minutes, and following a strong positive response to the news online, the band subsequently scheduled further reunion shows worldwide.
 Initial announcements centered on a run of summer festival shows in mainland Europe and three nights at Stadium MK in Milton Keynes, England, followed by a further announcement of a North American tour.

 Due to the COVID-19 pandemic, all the tour's 2020 shows, including the North American leg, were postponed to 2021.
 On March 9, 2021, it was announced that the planned England performance in St Austell had been postponed.
 The band announced in April 2021 that all of the remaining tour dates had been rescheduled for 2022.
 An additional three tour dates in Australia were announced on May 23, 2021.